In this Toonly review, I will provide you with an overview of the software and my thoughts on whether it is any good.

 Perhaps my favorite thing about Toonly is that it is really intuitive and easy to use.

-I never watched any of their video tutorials before using the software and that didn’t stop me from making my own animations in a short space of time.
+Admittedly, I never watched any of their video tutorials before using the software, but that didn’t stop me from making my own animations in a short space of time.

 I really, really like their character lip-syncing feature.